emacsfodder/emacs-icons-project/README.md

 ## Notes for Linux

-I you want to use these on Linux, I'd recommend just downscaling the PNG version to a suitable size with ImageMagick (they are 1024px), eg.
+I you want to use these on Linux, I'd recommend just downscaling the PNG version to a suitable size with ImageMagick (they range from 900-1024px), eg.

     mkdir linux-icons;
     for icon in document-icons/*.png